taldelarosa/d100-RPG/Combat/Proposal - Combat Damage and Armor.md

 The first is the physical strength and effectiveness of the attack.
 A very strong attacker will hit harder, and a skilled attacker will know how to attack with greater effectiveness.
 The gameplay result of this metric is *the number of dice rolled*.

 The second is the design of the weapon itself.
 Skilled martial artists and hugely powerful tavern brawlers both have the potential to inflict major- if not lethal- damage, but there is a high degree of entropy involved.
-For every punch to the stomach that kills a Houdini there are thousands that mere leave a nasty bruise.
+For every punch to the stomach that kills a Houdini there are thousands that merely leave a nasty bruise.
 However, there is a much greater likelihood of reliable damage from *weapons*, and that certainty grows with how heavy and well-designed that weapon is.

 It's important to note here, although we'll cover it in detail below, that heavier weapons have a greater chance of *penetrating armor*.
 A knife is lethal to an unarmored target.
 A greataxe is lethal to *everybody*.